Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: Introduction

-\paragraph{Mathematical contributions} Our primary contribution in this paper is a stochastic analysis of the scaled queue length at the primary queue under the heavy-traffic regime based on the theory of stochastic averaging principle \cite{Kurtz1992Averaging,Hasminskii1966a,Khasminskii1966b}.
-To be more precise, we prove a \acf{FLLN} (\Cref{thm:relative_compactness}) and a \acf{FCLT} (\Cref{thm:clt}) for the scaled queue length at the queue $A$ when the dynamics of the faster service queue (the queue $B$) are averaged at the timescale of the standard queue.
-The ideas of stochastic averaging date back to Khas'minskii \cite{Hasminskii1966a,Khasminskii1966b} with many important follow-up applications to stochastic approximation algorithms~\cite{Kushner2009stochApprox}, stochastic \acp{CRN} \cite{Kang:2013:STM,Kang:2014:CLT,Ball:2006:AAM,Enger2023Unified,Crudu2012AAP,laurence2024analysisstochasticchemicalreaction,ganguly2024enzymekinetic}.
+\paragraph{Mathematical contributions} The literature on the stochastic analysis of quantum communication channels is sparse.
+This is due to the recency of the technology but also due to the nontriviality of the required translation between the quantum terminology and the language of classical probability theory.
+Our primary contribution in this paper is an asymptotic analysis of the scaled queue length at the primary queue based on the theory of stochastic averaging principle \cite{Kurtz1992Averaging,Hasminskii1966a,Khasminskii1966b}.
+To be precise, we prove a \acf{FLLN} (\Cref{thm:relative_compactness}) and a \acf{FCLT} (\Cref{thm:clt}) for the scaled queue length at the queue A when the dynamics of the faster service queue (the queue B) are averaged at the timescale of the standard queue.

-Our proofs are more probabilistic in nature than the often used analytic generator-based methods.
-A direct proof often highlights the underpinnings of stochastic averaging better, especially for a concretely specified model such as ours.
-We rely on the stochastic analysis of the paths of \acp{SDE} driven by \acp{PRM} \cite{Applebaum_2009Levy,Bremaud2020PointProcess}, and various martingales associated with them.
-The crux of our \ac{FLLN} lies in the study of the limiting behaviour of the occupation measure of the fast process.
-For the \ac{FCLT}, we explicitly solve a Poisson equation associated with the generator of the fast process (with the slow variable frozen) and use the \ac{MCLT} along with standard tightness-uniqueness arguments for weak convergence.
-The covariation process of the limiting Gaussian semimartingale is obtained explicitly.
+Our proofs are direct and probabilistic in nature as opposed to the often used analytic generator-based methods.
+We rely on the stochastic analysis of the paths of \acp{SDE} driven by \acp{PRM} \cite{Applebaum_2009Levy}, and various martingales associated with them.
+The main technical challenge in proving the \ac{FLLN} lies in verifying the tightness of the occupation measure of the fast process, and identifying the unique limiting measure.
+For the \ac{FCLT}, we explicitly solve a Poisson equation associated with the generator of the fast process (with the slow variable frozen) and use the \ac{MCLT} along with the tightness-uniqueness arguments for weak convergence.
+The covariation process of the limiting Gaussian semimartingale is obtained explicitly thanks to the explicit solution of the Poisson equation.

-It is also worth mentioning that our result is somewhat similar what is known as a \ac{QSSA} in physics and physical biology literature.
-The standard example of Michaelis--Menten enzyme kinetics \cite{Kim2014validity,Kim2020Misuse,Schnell2013Validity,Kang2019QSSA,ganguly2024enzymekinetic} has become a textbook topic.
-Indeed, our \ac{FLLN} could be viewed as the \ac{sQSSA} of the queueing system that we describe in \Cref{sec:ctmc_model}, whereas the \ac{FCLT} provides the fluctuations around the \ac{sQSSA} limit.